Best Microwave Bacon Cooker Tray

 The best microwave bacon tray cooker

-I’ve found the best microwave bacon tray.
-It cooks bacon in the microwave.
-No more splattered bacon grease popping out of a frying pan!
-Actually, I’ve had this bacon tray for a number of years.
-I just had to post about this for the benefit of those searching the net for the perfect microwave bacon tray.
-Well, here it is..
+I’ve found the best microwave bacon cooker.
+It cooks bacon in the microwave—no more splattered bacon grease popping out of a frying pan!
+Actually, I’ve had this bacon tray for several years.
+I just had to post about it for those searching for the perfect microwave bacon tray.
+Well, here it is.

 I just finished cooking a tray of bacon this morning.
 It cooks nice and crispy in the microwave – if you do it right, which I will explain in a minute.

-We bought this microwave bacon tray (grill?) (cooker?) as an experiment.
-I was skeptical about it, and didn’t hold much hope that it would cook bacon the way I wanted it (crispy).
+We bought this microwave bacon cooker as an experiment.
+I was skeptical about it and wasn’t sure if this cooker would cook bacon how I wanted (crispy).

-After a search, I quickly discovered what appears to be the most popular microwave bacon tray.
+After an online search, I quickly discovered what appears to be the most popular microwave bacon cooker.
 The price was right, so I bought it and gave it a try.

-By the way, you can use it for other things too.
-Like heating up a few slices of leftover pizza.
-Or cooking up some sausage links in the microwave.
+By the way, you can use it for other foods as well.
+For example to heat up a few slices of leftover pizza.
+Or to cook up some sausage links in the microwave.

 How To Cook Bacon On A Microwave Tray

 It’s easy.
-And once you get used to how it works in your particular microwave oven, then it will be easy after that.
+After you get used to how the cooker responds to your particular microwave oven and the right timing for cooking bacon, it will be easy afterward.

 How Many Bacon Slices Fit On The Tray